18.104.22.168 Qualification for certain benefits & PPS advance payments

 - thoroughly assessing expenses, as rejection under hardship may be appropriate.

 Young people aged under 18 years receiving the independent rate of YA (except if rurally isolated) are required to have a face-to-face contact before receiving the advance.
 They can, of course, enquire via the telephone.
 This will ensure that 'at risk' under 18 year old recipients are accessing advance payments only after having a thorough assessment of their individual circumstances and will ensure that they are fully made aware of the impacts of taking up the offer of an advance.

 Advances not payable

-While PA and SpB recipients cannot qualify for an advance payment, time spent on those payments count towards the 3-month qualifying period once a recipient subsequently moves to a payment for which an advance payment is payable.
+While SpB recipients cannot qualify for an advance payment, time spent on this payment counts towards the 3-month qualifying period once a recipient subsequently moves to a payment for which an advance payment is payable.